📦 Module 6: CSS Flexbox

 }

-is applied to a container, all of its children become flex items.
+Once display: flex is applied to a container, all of its children become flex items.
 The container is called a flex container.

 📐 Main Axis vs Cross Axis